-Trekking around Ausangate mountain is definitely one of the most spectacular treks in Cuzco region.
-It is a circle around a beautiful snow-covered peak Ausangate (6,384 m.a.s.l.), full a spectacular landscapes, lamas, alpacas, lakes and beautiful colourful mountains.
+Ausangate mountain is definitely one of the most spectacular treks in Cusco.
+The trek itself is a circle around a beautiful snow-covered peak Ausangate (6,384 m.a.s.l.), full a spectacular landscapes, lamas, alpacas, lakes and beautiful colourful mountains.
 The best time for discovering Ausangate route is between April and September, maybe till the middle of October.

 My Ausangate experience